 - Be limited to 4 students in the lobby, and up to 2 students in each of the “wing” studios

-- Welcome both Zoom (adults and teens) and in-person participants (all ages), not to exceed 8 students in the building at any one time
+- Welcome both Zoom and in-person participants, not to exceed 8 students in the building at any one time

-- Wear a mask/face covering that covers your mouth and nose at all times inside the building
+- Wear a face covering that covers your mouth and nose at all times inside the building

 - Wash or sanitize hands upon entry and frequently throughout class